al449897/ENC4265portfolio/reflective_blogs.md

 ## Part 1: Getting Started
-a.
-Open Google on your preferred browser and sign into your Google account.
+1. Open Google on your preferred browser and sign into your Google account.

-b.
-Click the **three dots** to the top right of the browser and navigate to Google Calendar.
+2. Click the **three dots** to the top right of the browser and navigate to Google Calendar.
 ![three dots](https://github.com/user-attachments/assets/ba91cf08-0537-4158-bf1e-bb0e595e0468)

 *Figure 1: Google drop-down menu*

 ## Part 2: How To Create Events
-a.
-Click the **“+ Create”** button at the top left of the screen.
+1. Click the **“+ Create”** button at the top left of the screen.

 ![create event](https://github.com/user-attachments/assets/96dc8e52-36fa-4712-88a9-7718ed2859ef)

 *Figure 2: "Create" button to initiate events, tasks, or appointment scheduling*

-b.
-Fill out your desired information.
+2. Fill out your desired information.

 ![event](https://github.com/user-attachments/assets/e6fef418-d637-41b7-95a8-02c7810b104f)

 *Figure 3: Event creation options*

-c.
-Decide if you want a notification or alarm  set.
+3. Decide if you want a notification or alarm  set.

-d. **Color code** the event by pressing the purple circle next to your name at the bottom.
+4. **Color code** the event by pressing the purple circle next to your name at the bottom.

-e.
-Check “Save” to finish.
+5. Check “Save” to finish.

-## Step 3: How to Create Tasks
+## Part 3: How to Create Tasks
-a.
-Click the **“+ Create”** button at the top left.
+1. Click the **“+ Create”** button at the top left.

-b.
-Fill out desired information.
+2. Fill out desired information.

 ![tasks](https://github.com/user-attachments/assets/4889f15e-3ec2-4b7b-83d1-92c41624906e)

 *Figure 4: Task creation options*

-c.
-Click "Save" to finish.
+3. Click "Save" to finish.

-## Step 4: How to Create Free Bookable Appointment Schedules
+## Part 4: How to Create Free Bookable Appointment Schedules

-a.
-Click the **“+ Create”** button.
+1. Click the **“+ Create”** button.

-b.
-Fill out desired information such as title and weekly availability.
+2. Fill out desired information such as title and weekly availability.

-c.
-Review additional options such as buffer times and guest options.
+3. Review additional options such as buffer times and guest options.

-d.
-Sync your calendar to avoid scheduling conflicts.
+4. Sync your calendar to avoid scheduling conflicts.

-## Step 5: How to Incorporate Additional Calendars
+## Part 5: How to Incorporate Additional Calendars

-a.
-Navigate to **"Other calendars"** at the bottom left, and click the "+" button.
+1. Navigate to **"Other calendars"** at the bottom left, and click the "+" button.

 ![calendar 1](https://github.com/user-attachments/assets/4445228d-d88c-4562-a499-262bd0735a34)

 *Figure 5: "+" button for additional calendar integration*

-b.
-Browse Google premade calendars, use a link, or request a friend’s calendar.
+2. Browse Google premade calendars, use a link, or request a friend’s calendar.

 ![calendars 2](https://github.com/user-attachments/assets/bc6fc19c-a6b4-419c-bb42-052876ae7dcf)
 *Figure 6: Calendar integration options*

-c.
-Click the checkboxes under “Other calendars” **to add or remove** calendars from your own.
+3. Click the checkboxes under “Other calendars” **to add or remove** calendars from your own.

-## Step 6: How to Alter Calendar Appearances
+## Part 6: How to Alter Calendar Appearances

-a.
-With the **dropdown button** at the top right of the screen, change the calendar viewing from day, week, month, or year.
+1. With the **dropdown button** at the top right of the screen, change the calendar viewing from day, week, month, or year.

 ![toggle](https://github.com/user-attachments/assets/af86dd68-7c1d-4e66-98b0-f122cd32b57e)

 *Figure 7: Calendar viewing options*

-b.
-Using the **split calendar and checkmark button**, toggle between viewing the calendar to viewing your task list.
+2. Using the **split calendar and checkmark button**, toggle between viewing the calendar to viewing your task list.

 ![toggle pt 2](https://github.com/user-attachments/assets/9054d4de-6f2c-4d04-98d7-b2cf079752f9)